netromdk/pswmeter/README.md

 pswmeter
 ========

-Password strength/unguessability evaluation and an meter for conveying the information.
+Password strength/unguessability evaluation and a meter for conveying the information.